mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 Her voice broke a little but she maintained herself.
 I squeezed her hand a little harder and she squeezed back.

 She cleared her throat, and spoke again.
 "Ulukoma is a place of rebirth, renewal.
 You can live out the rest of your days here, fishing, kelping, rebuilding, leaving a legacy to the survivors of the obscura.
-But to get to that point, we need to take it a day at a time.
-Right now, we need to figure out how to feed everyone."
+But to get to that point, we need to take things a day at a time.
+Right now, we need to figure out how to feed everyone and rebuild shelter from the snow."

-She pointed to a group of Ulukomans near her, focusing on a man and a maman.
+She pointed to a group of Ulukomans near her, focusing on a man and a maman, both of them fit enough to hold .

-"Kinsho and Senri, could you assemble two crews for this?"
+"Kinsho will lead the fishers.
+Senri, the kelpers.
+If you are a constructor, come to me."

-They nodded in affirmation.
+Kinsho and Senri nodded together in affirmation.

 "Okay.
 Let's not waste any time then.
 Go!"

-"Fishers, over here!
-Fishers!"
-Kinsho called out as he moved just outside of the circle of fires.

-"Kelpers!," called Senri, walking in the opposite direction.

-The people matriculated on their own, eager to do something other than sulking in that paralysis stage of grief.

-*This would be an excellent time to find Pomri.*
+"Fishers!"
+Kinsho called out with a booming voice, and hundreds rose to meet him.

+"Kelpers with me!
+Kelpers!" called Senri with a higher pitch, but just as loud.
+They walked in opposite directions, drawing eager people away from their grief, their paralysis, leaving only the doctors and the infirm.
+Pomri and a few from her group stayed with the doctors, helping wherever she could.

+My nather's hand pulled me along toward the snow-covered pillars that would soon be the entrance of the new pavilion.
+Only a handful of Heikoans had joined her group of Ulukoman builders.
+I assumed that the rest must have stayed in Heiko, protecting the city they had built, and it reminded me that some may have survived the bombardment.

 <!-- Linyu gets this idea planted in hae head, and sneaks away with Pomri to go back -->